Can Hamsters Eat Cucumbers? Yes, But Keep It Small

 Pellets eliminate selective feeding, the habit hamsters have of eating only the high-fat seeds and ignoring the nutritious remainder.
 This gives a more consistent nutritional intake.
 The drawback is that many hamsters reject pellets, particularly when introduced after a period on seed mix.

 Seed mix guide →Protein is not optional.
-Seed mix does not provide adequate protein on its own.
-The deficiency shows up over time in coat condition, muscle maintenance, and recovery from illness or stress.
+Seed mix rarely does enough on its own, especially for young hamsters, pregnant or nursing females, and animals recovering from illness or stress.

 Enrichment feeding →Fresh water, available at all times, changed daily.
 This is the baseline.
 Most owners change it when it looks empty, which is not the same thing.
-Water that has been sitting for two days in a sipper bottle is not fresh water.
+Water that has been sitting for two days in a bottle is not fresh water.

 Both sipper bottles and shallow ceramic dishes work.
 Bottles are more hygienic over time.
 Dishes are more natural but need cleaning every day to prevent bacterial buildup.
 Whichever you use, clean the vessel weekly with a bottle brush.
 Biofilm accumulates faster than it becomes visible.